kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 : 1987 in Vilnius, Lithuania

 **Occupation**
-: Senior Researcher at Vilnius University Life Sciences Center
+: MSCA Postdoctoral Fellow at CNRS Laboratoire Jean Kuntzmann, Grenoble, France (from 2023-09-01 to 2025-08-31) : on sabbatical leave as Senior Researcher at Vilnius University Life Sciences Center until 2025-09-01

 **Email**
 : <kliment.olechnovic@bti.vu.lt>